julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 ---

+And here are some [Herbs You Should Never Burn in Ritual](/never-burn-herbs/)

 ### Artemisia annua — China, Balkans
 A sharper cousin of mugwort, burned to **ward off disease** and **malicious spirits**.
 Especially potent in ancestral rituals or protection rites.